He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections - NewsBreak

 There has been no independent polling of the secretary of state race, but name recognition and campaign donations heavily favor LaRose, one of the most visible state officials this year as Ohio slogs through redistricting .

-The first campaign finance reports for 2022 aren’t due until Thursday, but records show LaRose outraised Adams by $887,000 to $55,000 last year, a 16-to-1 margin.Trump campaign announces Delaware rally for 10 days before Ohio primary
+The first campaign finance reports for 2022 aren’t due until Thursday, but records show LaRose outraised Adams by $887,000 to $55,000 last year, a 16-to-1 margin.Blame Trump?
+Jury hears that defense at Capitol riot trial

 The Ohio Republican Party has also endorsed LaRose over Adams.
 Both candidates supported Trump in the 2020 election.